2025 KBO League season: Postseason

 The 2025 KBO League postseason began on October 2.
 The LG Twins, Hanwha Eagles, SSG Landers, Samsung Lions and NC Dinos qualified for the playoffs.
 The Twins won the pennant race (first place).

 Qualification

 In order for a team to qualify for the postseason, they must rank fifth or higher in the regular season.
 Fifth and fourth place are guaranteed to play in the Wild Card, third in the semi-playoff, second in the playoff, and first in the Korean Series.

 In the regular season standings, there is a Postseason column; indicating the postseason status of each team.

 Postseason bracket

-The 2025 KBO postseason will start in the fall.
-The top five teams in the regular season standings qualify.
+The 2025 KBO postseason started in the fall.
+The top five teams in the regular season standings qualified: the Twins, Eagles, Landers, Lions, and Dinos.

 Wild Card

 (4) Samsung Lions vs (5) NC Dinos

 The series started with a 1–0 advantage for the Lions.